 Experimental postdoc.
 Develop experimental approaches to studying learning in individual mammalian cells, following two potential paths.
 First, by following up the studies of habituation — the simplest form of learning — of the secretory response of neuroendocrine PC12 cells undertaken by Dan Koshland in the 1990s (for further details, see Eckert et al, Current Biology, 2024); extending these findings to other secretory cells and identifing the underlying molecular mechanisms.
 Second, by using programmable microfluidic devices to construct complex environments in a controlled way, so that their information content is known, and using imaging and genetics to characterise how that information becomes represented within individual mammalian cells.

 Theory postdoc.
+Build on the previous work of Eckert et al, Current Biology, 2024 to further develop biochemically-plausible mathematical models to account for experimental findings on habituation.
+Establish related models to account for sensitisation and formulate hypotheses on the characteristic of sensitisation.
 Develop mathematical theory and computational algorithms for identifying low-dimensional encodings of high-dimensional environmental data, using methods like the information bottleneck and autoencoders, so as to suggest candidates for learned internal representations within cells and work with the experimentalists on the project to test these hypotheses.

 The lab has a tradition of recruiting undergraduate students for summer internships and rotations.
 Please contact me if you are interested.